 - In determining which teacher or teachers shall be declared redundant, consideration shall be given to retaining those teachers possessing the most appropriate training, experience and/or skills for the assignments available.
 Every effort shall be made to ensure that appropriate staff are retained to effectively deliver the programs in the schools.
 Core program requirements shall take precedence over locally developed or elective program requirements.
 At the high school level, teachers accredited in their subject areas, or eligible to become accredited, shall be given preference.

-- Among teachers on a permanent contract who have similar qualifications and experience with respect to a particular program where a staff surplus exists, and subject to procedure 4 above, the teacher with the least uninterrupted service with the Division shall be the one declared redundant.
+- Among teachers on a permanent contract who have similar qualifications and experience with respect to a particular program where a staff surplus exists, and subject to Procedure 3 above, the teacher with the least uninterrupted service with the Lloydminster Public School Division, shall be the one declared redundant.

-- A teacher who is identified surplus to the needs of the Division under the provisions of Section 210(1)(b) of the Education Act, 1995, will be provided with thirty days' notice of termination of contract and will be provided redundancy pay in accordance with the requirements of the Provincial teachers' agreement in effect at that time.
+- A teacher who is identified surplus to the needs of the Lloydminster Public School Division, under the provisions of Section 210(1)(b) of the Education Act, 1995, will be provided with thirty (30) days' notice of termination of contract and will be provided redundancy pay in accordance with the requirements of the Provincial Collective Bargaining Agreement, in effect at that time.

-- When making organizational plans for the school year, the Superintendent for each program area will make decisions regarding staff requirements based on system needs, expected workload and budget considerations.
+- When making organizational plans for the school year, the Superintendent of Education for each program area will make decisions regarding staff requirements based on system needs, expected workload, and budget considerations.

-- The respective department shall identify non-teaching staff positions considered surplus to the needs of the Division.
-Staff shall be reduced with consideration of the needs of the Division and the knowledge, skills and expertise of the staff affected.
+- The respective department shall identify non-teaching staff positions considered surplus to the needs of the Lloydminster Public School Division.
+Staff shall be reduced with consideration of the needs of the Lloydminster Public School Division and the knowledge, skills, and expertise of the staff affected.

-- Staff declared surplus will be considered for placement in other vacant positions within the Division.
-If no suitable placement can be made, procedures for termination will be implemented under the provisions of the Saskatchewan Employment Act
+- Staff declared surplus will be considered for placement in other vacant positions within the Lloydminster Public School Division.
+If no suitable placement can be made, procedures for termination will be implemented under the provisions of the Saskatchewan Employment Act.

 Saskatchewan Employment Act